supavapes/supavapes-wp/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.67 [31 August 2024] =
+* [Bugfix] Bluesky share icon was not appearing in the social share bar even after selecting it in the plugin settings

+= 3.3.66 [29 August 2024] =
+* [New] Added Micro.blog social share icon
+* [New] Added Micro.blog social follow icon
+* [New] Added Raindrop.io social share icon
+* [New] Added Threads social share icon
+* [New] Added Bluesky social share icon
+* [New] Added Bluesky social follow icon
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 20.0

 = 3.3.65 [3 July 2024] =
 * [Improvement] Added an option in the Miscellaneous section to control the behavior of the More social share icon